Statistical strong lensing. III. Inferences with complete samples of lenses: Results

 \Fref{fig:cp1} shows the posterior probability distribution of the population model parameters $\hyperpars$, obtained by fitting the strong lenses only (green filled contours) and the entire sample of galaxies (red solid lines).
 The median and 68\% credible region of the marginal posterior probability of each parameter is reported in \Tref{tab:inference}.
 In both cases, the model is able to recover the true distribution of $\tein$ and $\gamma$ of the galaxy sample (dashed black lines).

-\Fref{fig:cp1} also shows the values of the model parameters of the population of lenses (dotted red lines), which I obtained by fitting the model of \Eref{eq:model} directly to the true values of $\tein$ and $\gamma$ of the $1044$ lenses.
-The average value of $\gamma$ of the lens population is $2.04$.
+\Fref{fig:cp1} also shows the values of the model parameters of the population of lenses (dotted red lines), which I obtained by fitting the model of \Eref{eq:model} directly to the true values of $\tein$ and $\gamma$ of the $867$ lenses.
+The average value of $\gamma$ of the lens population is $2.03$.
 This is the value of $\mu_{\gamma}$ that one would infer by fitting the lens sample without taking into account selection effects \citepalias[that is, following the method of][]{S+C21}.
 Thanks to the formalism introduced in this paper, this solution is ruled out at the $3\sigma$ level, and the true value $\mu_{\gamma}=2.0$ is recovered.

 The posterior probability obtained when using the full galaxy sample (red solid lines in \Fref{fig:cp1}) is almost identical to the one based purely on the sample of lenses.
 The full sample brings in additional information: the number of non-detections and the number density of background sources, $\nbkg$.
-This result, however, shows that this information contributes in a negligible way to the posterior, which is dominated by the strong lenses.
+This result, however, shows that this information contributes little to the posterior, which is dominated by the strong lenses, with the exception of the parameter $\mu_{\mathrm{Ein}}$.

 The statement above is conditional on the type and quality of the data that the model is fitted to.
 For the analysis presented so far, I assumed that, for each lens, image positions and magnitudes are available.
 The magnitudes of the two images provide a constraint on the ratio of the magnifications at positions $\theta_1$ and $\theta_2$, which in turn can be used to constrain the density slope \citep[see][]{ORi++19,ORi++20}.
 Often, however, statistical strong lensing analyses do not make use of magnification information \citep[see for example][]{Aug++10,Bol++12,Son++15,Son++19}, which usually requires high-quality imaging data to be extracted.